thomwithoutanh/rdf-primer/_posts/5-understanding-data/0000-05-01-verifying-and-cleaning.md

 Similarly, when working with digital data, you can:

 - Backup an exact copy.
-For example, using disk imaging software (http://en.wikipedia.org/wiki/Disk_image)
+For example, using [disk imaging software](http://en.wikipedia.org/wiki/Disk_image).
-- Verify you are using an exact copy of the original.
-For example, using file verification techniques (http://en.wikipedia.org/wiki/File_verification)
+- Verify you are using an exact copy of the original, for example by using [file verification techniques](http://en.wikipedia.org/wiki/File_verification).

 For more on data integrity, please see the Data Management section of A Home for Healthy Data.